HughFhn/integration-gateway/README.md

 <a id="section_id"></a>
 List of PID and there corresponding value and if they require extensions: https://build.fhir.org/ig/HL7/v2-to-fhir/ConceptMap-segment-pid-to-patient.html
+This Should be your bible when converting PID to Patient Map.
+Data types, links, and objects are specified per PID with additional notes available.

 Extension Registry: https://build.fhir.org/ig/HL7/fhir-extensions/extension-registry.html

+When requesting an access token in Postman for testing the Keycloak authentication layer, Postman would often set the access token as the ID token for the requests.
+This was an issue as I was unable to diagnose it due to the verbose token messages.
+If repeated 401 unauthorized errors occur, try looking at the access token or the terminal may say if a token is expired and a new one is needed.

 ---
 ## Misc.
 Intricacies

 When adding information to the `Patient` object, for adding X there is usually a ``.setX`` method but some of these take only the types of what they are setting.
 For example, if setting an address, you would use ``.setAddress(*Address goes here*)`` but that address you are adding must be an address object.
 When creating an Address object there are methods to set streets, city, etc.

+### Status Codes:
+**404 - Not Found:** If you recieve this error the problem is most likely due to the route or PostMapping in your Controller file.
+This means that the endpoint could not be located.

+**500 - Internal Server Error:** This is a generic HTTP code but in my experience with FHIR Gate, I have found it to be an issue with the code that is not picked up by the IDE.
+Check spellings, route in the http and check the input (Dont try to convert a HL7 when it is looking for a Json).

+**200 - Ok:** This code means that the request was successful so if you are still encountering a problem it is not something to do with the POST or GET requests, routing or input.

 ---
 # Considerations: